 Before you sell or dispose of your computer, you would probably back up your data and then format the drives.
 But there is something you must do if you wish to dispose of it without uninstalling the Windows operating system.
 After you back up your data, you should uninstall the Windows Product Key.
 In this tutorial, we will see how you can deactivate and uninstall the Windows Product Key.
-Although the screenshots I have used are from one of my Windows 7 laptop, this applies to Windows 10/8 as well.
+Although the screenshots I have used are from one of my Windows laptops.
+This applies to Windows 11/10/Server as well.

 We will have to make use of Windows Software Licensing Management Tool or slmgr.vbs, which is a command-line licensing tool.
 It is a Visual Basic script, used to manage and configure licensing in Windows OS.

 Uninstall Windows Product Key

 To begin with, you will need to know the Activation ID of your Windows installation.
-To view licensing status and Activation ID, open an elevated command prompt windows, type the following and hit Enter:
+To view licensing status and Activation ID, open an elevated command prompt window, type the following, and hit Enter:

 To get all the Activation IDs for all the installed version of Windows, you can use:

 The /dlv parameter will display detailed license information for the installed operating system.
 Specifying the all parameter displays all applicable installed products’ license information.

 You may click on any of the images to see the larger versions.